 The circumstance that led to a student being discharged should be carefully documented and reviewed by both the field experience supervisor and advisor.
-As a safeguard for all parties, the case should be referred to the MPH director. and, if deemed appropriate, legal counsel.
-Should you find yourself terminated without ample warning, you should immediately contact your advisor with a full explanation of: 1) your city and state location, 2) the name of the agency with whom you are involved, 3) your immediate field experience supervisor's name, 4) the office and home telephone numbers of your supervisor, and 5) a full explanation of the possible reasons for the impending or immediate termination.
+As a safeguard for all parties, the case should be referred to the MPH director, and, if deemed appropriate, legal counsel.
+Should you find yourself terminated without ample warning, you should immediately contact your advisor with a full explanation of: 1) your city and state location, 2) the name of the agency with whom you are involved, 3) your immediate field experience supervisor's name, 4) the office and home telephone numbers of

+4) the office and home telephone numbers of your supervisor, and 5) a full explanation of the possible reasons for the impending or immediate termination.